 With - (minus sign) terms can be excluded (NOT): -Search term

 In the general search, the name of the record field can be prefixed in the search field.
 This allows you to search specifically for a term in this field.

-Note: All catalogues have different record fields.
+Please note: All catalogues have different record fields.
 Sometimes the record names differ only minimally.
-The record names must always be entered in the language in which the page is displayed (Change language).
-In this case, please check e.g. in the information view how the record names are displayed, because they are not translated in all catalogues.
+The record names must always be entered in the language in which the page is displayed (→ ***LINK SPRACHWECHSEL).
+In this case, please check e.g. in the information view how the record names are displayed, because they are not translated in all the catalogues.

 Record name: Search term